Why It Works

 8 tablespoons (1 stick) cold unsalted butter, cut into 1/4-inch pats, plus 2 tablespoons melted unsalted butter for brushing

-Adjust an oven rack to the middle position and preheat the oven to 425°F. Whisk together the buttermilk and sour cream in a small bowl.
+Adjust an oven rack to the middle position and preheat the oven to 425°F (220°C).
+Whisk together the buttermilk and sour cream in a small bowl.

 Add the buttermilk mixture to the flour mixture and fold with a rubber spatula until just combined.
 Transfer the dough to a floured work surface and knead until it just comes together, adding extra flour as necessary.

 With a rolling pin, roll the dough into a 12- by 8-inch rectangle.
 Using a bench scraper, fold the right third of the dough over the center, then fold the left third over so you end up with a 12- by 4-inch rectangle.
 Fold the top third down over the center, then fold the bottom third up so the whole thing is reduced to a 4-inch square.
 Press the square down and roll it out again into a 12- by 8-inch rectangle.
 Repeat the folding process once more.
-(See note for Cheddar Cheese and Scallion variation.)
+(See notes for cheddar cheese and scallion variation.)

 Roll the dough again into a 12- by 8-inch rectangle.
 Cut six 4-inch rounds out of the dough with a floured biscuit cutter.
 Transfer the rounds to a parchment-lined baking sheet, spacing them about 1 inch apart.
 Form the dough scraps into a ball and knead gently 2 or 3 times, until smooth.
 Roll the dough out until it’s large enough to cut out 2 more 4-inch rounds, and transfer to the baking sheet.